Mindfulness for Perimenopause — Covered by Most Canadian Employee Insurance Plans

-- Evidence-Based Relief for Emotional Ups and Downs
+- This Program Provides Evidence-Based Relief for Emotional Ups and Downs

-Research shows MBCT can significantly reduce symptoms of anxiety, low mood, irritability, and stress—all of which are commonly heightened during perimenopause.
+Research shows that mindfulness can significantly reduce symptoms of anxiety, low mood, irritability, and stress—all of which are commonly heightened during perimenopause.
 Our adaptation brings these benefits into a safe, supportive space tailored for this phase of life. - Manage Perimenopause with Greater Ease

 From hot flashes to sleep disturbances and racing thoughts, mindfulness helps you respond with more ease and less reactivity.
 You’ll develop practical mindfulness skills to ground yourself in moments of emotional volatility or uncertainty.
 Learn how to be with your experience—without being overwhelmed by it. - Connect with a Community of Women Who Get It